 As part of Council's plan to deliver improved public spaces and active transport connections, Victoria Bridge was closed to general traffic in January 2021.
 Removing general traffic from Victoria Bridge represented a unique opportunity to provide a prioritised public and active transport corridor, connecting the CBD and South Brisbane.

-Victoria Bridge will be transformed into a green bridge with a shade structure.
+Victoria Bridge will be transformed into a green bridge.
 This upgrade will include:

 - three dedicated public transport lanes for metro and bus services